bottlerocket-os/hotdog/README.md

 several times with decreasing frequency (currently 1s, 5s, 10s, 30s) to detect
 and hotpach JVMs inside the container.

+## Limitations

+* Hotdog only provides hotpatching support for Java 8, 11, 15, and 17.
+* Hotdog only runs for a short time at the beginning of a container's lifetime.
+  If new Java processes are started after the `hotdog-hotpatch` process exits, they will not be hot patched.
+* Hotdog works best when the container has its own pid namespace.
+If hotdog is used with a container that has a shared pid namespace, the `hotdog-hotpatch` might remain for a short time after the container exits.
+* Hotdog injects its components into `/dev/shm/.hotdog` inside the container.
+  If `/dev/shm` does not exist (such as in the case of Docker containers launched with `--ipc=none`), hotdog will not be injected into the container and will not provide hotpatching.

 ## Troubleshooting

 `hotdog` will add several files to the `/dev/shm/.hotdog` directory in each